vchiang001/Intro2BehvRes/README.md

-# 2023 JAN to JUN: Introduction to Behavioural Research
+# 2023 JAN to MAY: Introduction to Behavioural Research
 ## Instructor
 Vic Shao-Chih Chiang 蔣紹志 (he/him/his) - identifies as a cisgender gay male